Michael Smurfit: total lockdown of economies a ‘serious mistake’

 Business veteran tells Inside Business podcast impact of restrictions will last for years

-Veteran Irish businessman and entrepreneur Michael Smurfit has said the lockdown of entire economies could come to be viewed as a ’serious mistake’.
-Photograph; Dara Mac Dónaill
+Michael Smurfit says the lockdown of entire economies could come to be viewed as a ‘serious mistake’.
+Photograph: Dara Mac Dónaill

 Veteran Irish entrepreneur and businessman Michael Smurfit has added his voice to criticism of the decisions by governments around the world to lock down their economies in response to the Covid-19 pandemic.